mattvenn/tt06-analog-relax-osc/LOG.md

 added a pcell subs contact and connected to gnd added a tap cell next to the clock buf, resolved the last lvs issues

+fixed some DRC issues related to tie cell not being close enough

+added parax version to testbench, but can't plot the osc_out_parax net for some reason.

 # Mon 18 Mar 12:14:53 CET 2024

 * moved testbench out to start layout